camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/feel/builtin-functions/feel-built-in-functions-conversion.md

 Returns a date from the given value.

-Returns `null` if the string is not a valid calendar date, for example, `"2024-06-31"` which is invalid because June has only 30 days.
+Returns `null` if the string is not a valid calendar date.
+For example, `"2024-06-31"` is invalid because June has only 30 days.

 **Function signature**